ivanagustinmonzon/myprogress/README.md

 ### Core Principles

+1. **Clean Architecture**
+- Domain Layer: Pure business logic, no external dependencies
+- Application Layer: Use cases and orchestration
+- Infrastructure Layer: External dependencies and implementations

-1. **Hexagonal Architecture**
+2. **Hexagonal Architecture**
 - Ports and Adapters pattern for flexibility
    - Port: Interface for external services (in, out)
    - Adapter: Implementation of the port
-- Domain Driven Design

-2. **Event-Driven Components**
-- Events used for non-critical side effects.
-- Direct calls for core functionality

 3. **CQRS**
 - Commands modify state and return void/success/failure